You can name a backup beneficiary in your will to receive assets and property in case your primary beneficiary cannot

 Choosing a contingent beneficiary has the same restrictions, or lack thereof, as choosing a primary beneficiary.
 You can name another family member, friend, business, or charity.
 Just don’t name the same person as both primary and contingent beneficiary in your will since that would defeat the purpose of this designation.

 You can create a will with Policygenius to name a guardian for your children and designate beneficiaries for your assets.

 If the primary beneficiary can’t receive an asset and there is no contingent beneficiary named in a will, then there is no one to inherit the asset.
 An asset without a proper beneficiary is called a “lapsed gift” or a “failed gift.”
 Who ends up receiving it depends on the state’s anti-lapse laws and the construction of the will.

 You can expect one of the follow things to happen:

 When the deceased beneficiary of a will is related to the testator (will writer), the lapsed asset typically goes to their direct descendant.
-For example, let’s say you write a will and make your daughter the contingent beneficiary.
-Should the primary beneficiary and the contingent beneficiary predecease you, her child would receive her share instead.
-This rule doesn’t always apply to non-blood beneficiaries though.
-For example, if you named your friend Joe as the contingent beneficiary in your will and he predeceases you, his share may not necessarily go to his children.
+However, your state's anti-lapse laws may exclude non-blood relatives.
+For example, if you named your friend Joe as the beneficiary in your will and he predeceases you, his share may not necessarily go to his children, depending on state law.

 Depending on the terms of the will, the asset may just become part of the residuary estate instead and be distributed according to the terms of the will.
 It’s also possible for the heir to be determined through state intestacy laws, which are used when someone dies without a will.